testpatchesorg/qubership-workflow-hub/actions/custom-event/README.md

-# Custom Event Action
+# 🚀 Custom Event Action

-This Action triggers a custom `repository_dispatch` event in the repository.
+This **Custom Event** GitHub Action triggers a custom `repository_dispatch` event in the repository.

+## Features

+- Triggers a custom `repository_dispatch` event.
+- Allows sending a custom JSON payload.
+- Outputs the HTTP status code of the request.

-## Inputs
+## 📌 Inputs

 | Name             | Description                                   | Required | Default |
 | ---------------- | --------------------------------------------- | -------- | ------- |